 Burt Reynolds (1936-2018)

-Dearest movie buffs, I regret to inform you that American actor Burt Reynolds died at 82 on 6th September 2018.
-Burt was one of Hollywood's popular icons since the 1970s, renowned for his good looks, charm and trademark moustache.
-He was known for appearing in several blockbuster movies, including "Deliverance", "The Longest Yard", "Smokey and the Bandit", and its sequels and "The Cannonball Run".
-We will miss his legendary ongoing screen presence as he has gone to a better place among the other late celebrities.
+Dearest movie buffs, I regret to inform you that American actor Burt Reynolds died at 82 on September 6, 2018.
+Burt was one of Hollywood's favourite icons since the 1970s, renowned for his good looks, charm, and trademark moustache.
+He was known for appearing in several blockbuster movies, including "Deliverance," "The Longest Yard," "Smokey and the Bandit" and its sequels, and "The Cannonball Run."
+We will miss his legendary, ongoing screen presence as he is in a better place among the other late celebrities.

-Burt did voice acting in animated film roles such as the rogue German shepherd Charlie in "All Dogs Go To Heaven" (which reunites him with Dom DeLuise) and a small role as the main character's father in "Delgo".
-He also did guest voiceovers in animated television shows like "American Dad", "Archer", "King of the Hill", etc. Reynolds' first marriage ended in a divorce.
+Burt did voice acting in animated film roles such as the rogue German shepherd Charlie in "All Dogs Go To Heaven" (which reunites him with Dom DeLuise) and a small role as the main character's father in "Delgo."
+He also guest voiced in animated television shows like "American Dad," "Archer," and "King of the Hill."
+Reynolds' first marriage ended in a divorce.
 He later married actress Loni Anderson in 1988, and they adopted a son, Quinton.
 They later divorced in 1993.

-Toward the last years of his life, he regretted turning down a few roles that he felt did not suit him.
-One of these roles is Han Solo in "Star Wars", which went to Harrison Ford.
-But the biggest regret in his life was not with actress Sally Field, the love of his life.
-Before his death, Burt joined an ensemble cast in a forthcoming movie from director Quentin Tarantino, "Once Upon a Time in Hollywood".
+the last years of his life, he regretted turning down a few roles that he felt did not suit him.
+One of these roles is Han Solo in "Star Wars," which ultimately went to Harrison Ford.
+But the biggest regret of his life was not with actress Sally Field, the love of his life.
+Before his death, Burt joined an ensemble cast in a forthcoming movie from director Quentin Tarantino, "Once Upon a Time in Hollywood."

 Back to Home